 Parent Engagement at CPCS is aimed at helping parents and guardians of Challenge Prep scholars feel welcome in the school by bridging the gap between parents, teachers, and school staff.
-Contact the K-5 Family Engagement Director, S'hanel McLemore, to find out about resources and opportunities for you to be highly involved and fully engaged in your child’s educational and social life at CPCS!
+Contact the K-5 Family Engagement Coordinator, Cherry Wiggins, to find out about resources and opportunities for you to be highly involved and fully engaged in your child’s educational and social life at CPCS!

 CPCS Parent Representative on Board of Trustees

-Lana P. Small is the "parent representative" on the Board of Trustees.
+A Parent Representative is on the Board of Trustees.
 The position is elected annually by the Board of Trustees.

-Feel free to contact her concerning any issues or concerns related to the governance of the school.
-She seeks to provide the Board of Trustees constant input from you as a parent/guardian.
+Feel free to contact the representative concerning any issues or concerns related to the governance of the school.
+The person in this position seeks to provide the Board of Trustees constant input from you as a parent/guardian.

 K-5 Parent association